Director: Kelly Reichardt

 The small ways in which its stories connect can be taken as an prompt to being more observant to the world.
 If one stops to consider a stranger passing by, their life could certainly be worthy of one of these tales.
 By keeping the scale of each story small and free of any straightforward message, Certain Women will make one reconsider those seemingly slight encounters we have every day with those around us, and the effect they may have on others.
 With Reichardt fully in control of the stories she’s telling, each of these characters are longing for such a seemingly small, but emotionally revelatory experience.

-Certain Women premiered at the 2016 Sundance Film Festival.
+Certain Women premiered at the 2016 Sundance Film Festival and opens on October 14.

 Since any New York City cinephile has a nearly suffocating wealth of theatrical options, we figured it’d be best to compile some of the more worthwhile repertory showings into one handy list.
 Displayed below are a few of the city’s most reliable theaters and links to screenings of their weekend offerings — films you’re not […]